Kayron013/gwg-alerts/README.md

 # gwg-alerts
-Alert me about the games available through Games with Gold each month.
+A script for notifying, through email, which Xbox games are available through Games with Gold each month.
+Configured to be used as an AWS lambda function for a cron job.